 I use software and apps to keep all of my life organized—not just my freelance work.
 AnyList is one of the things I use to remember things in the home side of my life.
 You can use AnyList for just that—any list, but I use it mostly for groceries.

 The neat part about this app is that I can enter my grocery list, and if my hubby has the app installed, all he has to do is sync his phone and it automatically updates his list with what I’ve entered.
-We choose not to have data plans, though, so unless we’ve both got wi-fi, this doesn’t work.
-But never fear, the app has a solution for that, too.
-I can simply text my husband my grocery list with one click inside the app.
+I can also simply text my husband my grocery list with one click inside the app.

 Being a full-time homeschooling mom to three kids while working on the side means that often times, something’s gotta give.
 But one of the things I try not to compromise on is my family’s nutrition.